yochitha41/M1_Projectgoal_employee_record_system_software/3_Implementation/readme.md

-Need to write the code of Employee record system
+Had menioned the code of Employee record system in C language